Dr. Carmen J Holmes works part-time in urgent care and developed The Physician Project, a collection of resources for physicians and by physicians.

 What's wrong with medicine?

 Burnout is a part of modern life.
 All working adults experience job-related stress, but the intensity and the consequences of physician burnout are alarming.
-The exact numbers vary, but even before the pandemic half of physicians identified themselves as having at least one symptom of burnout.
+The exact numbers vary, but over half of physicians admit to having at least one symptom of burnout.
 Burnout has three manifestations:

 • Women tend to feel the “emotional exhaustion” that crowds out every aspect of life.